meows/racket/docs/expression.md

 ##   Expression

-An expression means either a list or an [atom](atom.md).
-But what's a list?
+An expression means either an atom, or a sequence of one or more expressions.

-##  List

-A list is a sequence of zero or more expressions which are (1) separated by spaces and (2) completely surrounded by parenthesis, like below:

   * `(we are all atoms surrounded by parenthesis and separated by spaces)`
   * `(+ 1 2 3 4 5)`
   * `(we are a list () even though () there are lists () inside of us)`
   * `(square 3)`

-Is this a list?
+Is this an expression?

 ``` clojure
 )()(           ;; no  - it's not fully contained by parenthesis